lorensen/VTKExamples/src/VTKBook/Chapter3.md

 *Perspective projection* occurs when all light rays go through a common point (i.e., the viewpoint or center of projection).
 To apply perspective projection we must specify a perspective angle or camera view angle.

-The front and back *clipping planes* intersect the projection vector, and are usually perpendic-ular to it.
+The front and back *clipping planes* intersect the projection vector, and are usually perpendicular to it.
 The clipping planes are used to eliminate data either too close to the camera or too far away.
-As a result only actors or portions of actors within the clipping planes are (potentially) visi-ble.
+As a result only actors or portions of actors within the clipping planes are (potentially) visible.
 Clipping planes are typically perpendicular to the direction of projection.
 Their locations can be set using the camera's clipping range.
 The location of the planes are measured from the camera's position along the direction of projection.